LukeGarnham/Stumps-and-Studs-MS4/README.md

     - Email:  This must contain an @ symbol with text either side of it.
 After the @ symbol, there must be a full stop followed by more text.
 Whilst it is relatively easy to enter an email address which satisfies this, to ensure the email is a real one, an authentication is emailed to the address provided so only genuine email accounts can be verified.
 If a user tries to login without having verified their email address, another verification email is issued to them and they cannot complete the login process.
 Users cannot register with an email address that already has an account.
     - Username:  This can only contain letters, numbers, and @/./+/-/_ characters.
 There isn't any minimum or maximum length.
     - Password & Password (again):  Both fields must have matching values and contain a minimum of 8 characters.
 There are some sophisticated validation rules applied to these fields by AllAuth such as preventing common passwords such as 'password' or using a password which is similar to the email address.
 Passwords cannot be entirely numeric.
- - Login:  The credentials entered here must match those provided by a user.
+ - Login:  An email address and password is required to login.
+I chose to configure AllAuth to not accept a username for logging in.
+The credentials entered here must match those provided by a user when they registered (unless they've since updated their password).
 I haven't set up a limit to the number of attempts that a user can make to login.
     - Email:  This must contain an @ symbol with text either side of it.
 After the @ symbol, there must be a full stop followed by more text.
-    - Password:  There doesn't appear to be any validation rules preventing users from entering what they want but of course, the real validation comes when checking whether the password matches the one provided by the user when registering for an account.
+    - Password:  There doesn't appear to be any validation rules preventing users from entering what they want but of course, the real validation comes when checking whether the password matches the hashed one in the database (whichwill either be the one provided by the user when registering for an account or the most recently updated one).
  - Reset Password:
     - Email:  Only email addresses that have been registered are valid.
 There are some frontend validation rules too which mirror the Register and Login forms.
  - Change Password:
-    - Current Password:  This must match the password the user uses to login.
+    - Current Password:  This must match the hashed password in the database.
-    - New Password and New Password Again:  The same validation that applies to the password field in when registering apply - see Register above.
+    - New Password and New Password Again:  The same sophisticated AllAuth validation rules that apply to the password field when registering for an account apply to this field too - see Register above.
  - Add to Basket:
     - Quantity:  The increment and decrement buttons aim to prevent users from entering a number above 99 or below 1, however users can manually type into the cell and then click the 'Add to Basket' button.
 Users are prevented from entering any letters or special character into the field - only numbers can be entered.
 If a user enters a number outside of the range 1-99, there is frontend validation preventing the user from doing so - see screenshot below.
 However, users can remove values from the field and click the 'Add to Basket' button - at this point I discovered a bug which I have addressed in the [Bugs Encountered During Testing](#product-quantities) section below.
+After fixing this bug, users receive an error message (toast) informing them that the product has not been added to their basket.

 ![Frontend validation preventing users entering a quantity outside of the range 1-99](media/readme/images/quantity-outside-range.png)

  - Update Basket:
-    - Quantity:  The fix deployed for the bug mentioned abovefor the add to basket form was also deployed to the adjust_basket function in the basket views.py file.
+    - Quantity:  The fix deployed for the bug mentioned above for the add to basket form was also deployed to the adjust_basket function in the basket views.py file.
 Users can only enter numerical values into this field but if they enter a blank value, there is error handling built into the backend to warn the user and the quantity in the basket is not updated.
 If a number greater than 99 is entered, the quantity is capped at 99 while if a number less than 1 is submitted, the item is removed from the basket.

  - Contact Us:  All 3 fields are required.
     - Name:  There is no restriction on the characters entered but there is a maximum length of 50 characters imposed.